rasmus-kirk/halo/documents/thesis/02-prerequisites/index.md

   \end{array}
 \right] = 1.
 $$
-I.e. an honest prover will always convince an honest verifier.
+In other words, an honest prover will always convince an honest verifier.

 **Knowledge Soundness:** For every maximum degree bound $D = \poly(\l)
 \in \Nb$, polynomial-size adversary $\Ac$ and publicly agreed upon $d$,